kodecocodes/i9t/custom-segues/custom-segues.markdown

 Here you set the destination view controller's transitioning delegate so that the segue will take control of transition animations.

 In previous iOS versions, you might have put the transition animation in perform(), but now the animation is decoupled from the segue by using this transitioning delegate.

 If you are using a Modal or Popover segue as you are in this example, then you must override super's `perform()` so that the framework can take care of the presentation.

 The transitioning protocol allows the segue to override both the presenting and dismissing animations.
 After you have created the animator class, you will return to the ScaleSegue class to point to those animations.

 ### 2 - Create the Animator

-> **Note**: I find it easier to keep the animators in the same file as the segue because they are usually closely related, but you can separate the segue and the animators by moving the animators into their own file.

 Add a new animator class at the end of **ScaleSegue.swift**